 Essays about game development, thinking and books

-Top LLM frameworks may not be as reliable as you think ru en
+Top LLM frameworks may not be as reliable as you think en ru

 Nearly a month ago, I decided to add Gemini support to Feeds Fun and did some research on top LLM frameworks — I didn't want to write my own bicycle.